-In [36, 35, 49] it has been proved that when $\mathcal{C} = \operatorname{sd} F$ (F Fourier matrix) and A is a Toeplitz matrix, under suitable hypotheses, the spectrum of $P{(1)}(A)$ stays bounded from below.
+In [36, 35, 49] it has been proved that when $C = \operatorname{sd} F$ (F Fourier matrix) and A is a Toeplitz matrix, under suitable hypotheses, the spectrum of $P{(1)}(A)$ stays bounded from below.
 In these papers, this particular feature of the superoptimal preconditioner, has been profitably exploited in order to use $P{(1)}(A)$ as a regularizing preconditioner for A since it provides an approximation of the matrix which ignores some "bad" frequencies corresponding to small eigenvalues.
-From Remark 5 and Theorem 3.2.3 it is easy to understand that the same good properties hold for the class of preconditioners $P{(i)}(A)$ presented in this chapter, allowing us to infer that such class of preconditioners preconditioner.
+From Remark 6 and Theorem 3.2.3 it is easy to understand that the same good properties hold for the class of preconditioners $P{(i)}(A)$ presented in this chapter, allowing us to infer that such class of preconditioners presents the same regularizing behaviour of the superoptimal preconditioner.